 3.3.3.
-Phase 2 Exploration of the perspectives of key stakeholders on the current nursing and midwifery programmes leading to registration.
+Phase 2 Exploration of the Perspectives of Key Stakeholders on the Current Nursing and Midwifery Programmes Leading to Registration

 The aim of this phase was twofold.
 An anonymous cloud-based survey was designed to explore and describe the experiences of graduates of the current nursing and midwifery programs leading to registration.
-This was followed by focus group discussions to explore the perspectives of key stakeholders involved in the governance, delivery (academic and clinical), and support of students undertaking these programs.
+This was followed by focus group discussions to explore the perspectives of key stakeholders involved in the governance, delivery (academic and clinical), and support of students undertaking these programmes.